jannotti/recover-algo-word/README.md

 Searching 51,200 candidates, about 30 mnemonics are found that meet the checksum.
 Now would be a good time to use `--address`.
-Sometimes you'll get lucky, and far fewer candidates pass the checksumming.
+Sometimes you'll get lucky, and far fewer candidates pass the checksum.

 # Obscure uses